Inductive constructions for frameworks on a two-dimensional fixed torus: Gain assignments determine rigidity on

-This final lemma shows that if there are no bad choices of edges for combinatorial reasons, there is always at least one choice of edge that will produce a constructive gain assignment. \begin{lem} Let $\pog$ be a periodic orbit graph satisfying the hypotheses of Proposition \ref{prop:technical3valent}.
-Then there are at most two distinct pairs of vertices from the set $\{v_1, v_2, v_3\}$ that are contained in subgraphs $G' \subset G$ satisfying the following: \begin{enumerate}[(i)] \item $v_0 \notin V'$ \item $|E'| = 2|V'| - 3$ \item $G'$ contains no cycle with non-trivial net gain \item every path through $G'$ connecting $v_i$ with $v_j$ has net gain $\bm_{0j} - \bm_{0i}$. \end{enumerate} \end{lem}
+\begin{proof} We will show that if $\pog$ is a constructive periodic orbit graph with the set-up described above, then there are at most two distinct pairs of vertices from the set $\{v_1, v_2, v_3\}$ that are contained in vertex-induced subgraphs $G_{ij} \subset G$, $i,j \in \{1, 2, 3\}$ satisfying the following (see Figure \ref{fig:twoConstFailureA}): \begin{enumerate}[(i)] \item $v_0 \notin V_{ij}$ \item $G_{ij}$ is $(2,3)$-tight \item $\langle G_{ij}, m|_{G_{ij}} \rangle$ contains no constructive cycle \item every path through $\langle G_{ij}, m|_{G_{ij}} \rangle$ originating at $v_i$ and terminating at $v_j$, $i, j \in \{1, 2, 3\}$ has net gain $\bm_{0j} - \bm_{0i}$. \end{enumerate} If three such subgraphs exist, we will not be able to add any of the candidate edges, since each edge edge would create a $(2,2)$-tight subgraph with no constructive cycle.
+We now show that three subgraphs satisfying (i) -- (iv) cannot exist.

-In other words, there are at most two minimal subgraphs each containing a distinct pair of vertices from $v_1, v_2, v_3$, and having properties {\it (i) -- (iv)}.